Growing tomatoes on a balcony is rewarding. Besides their flavor and culinary uses, tomatoes can also serve as an ornamental plant in your balcony.

 Tomato Plant Care

-Tomatoes are heavy feeders, even if you’ve already applied slow release fertilizer you’ll still need to fertilize them later.
+Tomatoes are heavy feeders, even if you’ve already applied slow release fertilizer you’ll still need to feed them later.

 Best time to fertilize tomatoes is when you’ll see a lot of foliage growth but fewer fruits or flowers in comparison or the time when the plant looks leggy and leaves turn yellow.